+8 Counties have a predicted probability less than 0, and 7 with greater than 1.

 Step III.

 (6 points) Using a 5% significance level, test for heteroskedasticity in the linear probability model estimated in Step I in two ways: Use a Breusch-Pagan test, and use the White test.
 Include the results in your report.
 Do you conclude you do or don’t have heteroskedasticity?
 Are the results surprising?
 Explain why or why not.
 Sp9a